The Leaning Tower

 In July, Steve went to the police.

-George had made the connection — the same instinct that read buildings for threat vectors had read the situation and concluded that what was happening to Steve was a crime, and that crimes belonged with the police.
+George had made the connection.
+The same instinct that read buildings for threat vectors had read the situation and concluded that what was happening to Steve was a crime, and that crimes belonged with the police.
 He connected Steve to the Special Victims Unit of the San Francisco Police Department.
 The case was assigned to Sergeant Brendan Caraway.

 Steve wrote Caraway an email.
 The subject line was “Lithium in My System.”